juanfernandes/juanfernandes-uk/src/blog/keeping-track-of-tasks.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: Keeping track of tasks
+title: "Keeping track of tasks"
-description: Been thinking about how I keep track of changes requested by clients outside of project work.
-I maintain websites I've built as well as websites I host
+description: "Been thinking about how I keep track of changes requested by clients outside of project work.
+I maintain websites I've built as well as websites I host"
 keywords:
   - freelance
   - business